 - Store club cards (supermarket, Sam’s Club, Costco)

 - Health club card - Did it have your SSN on it?

 - Discount cards or annual passes (movie, amusement parks)

-What other information was in your PDA?
+What other information was on your cell phone, tablet, or laptop?

 - Any numbers or codes from the items above